Body in the cylinder

-The "Body in the Cylinder" refers to a male decedent discovered within a partially sealed steel cylinder on a derelict WWII bomb site in Liverpool, England.
+The "Body in the Cylinder" refers to the body of a man discovered within a partially sealed steel cylinder on a derelict WWII bomb site in Liverpool, England.
 The discovery was made in 1945 and it is believed that the body had lain undiscovered for 60 years.
-Inquiries named a strong (but unconfirmed) candidate for the identity of the decedent; however, the cause of death and the reason for his presence in the cylinder remain a mystery.
+Inquiries named a strong (but unconfirmed) candidate for the identity of the dead man; however, the cause of death and the reason for his presence in the cylinder remain a mystery.

 Discovery of the cylinder

-In the summer of 1943 American soldiers were clearing a blitzed site at the back of the Methodist Church on Boundary Street East in Liverpool.
+In the summer of 1943, American soldiers were clearing a blitzed site at the back of the Methodist Church on Boundary Street East in Liverpool.
 An American bulldozer uncovered the cylinder while it was clearing building debris.
 One end of the cylinder was capped with a steel plate and the other was open.
 The bulldozer moved the cylinder and during the operation it unintentionally crushed the open end.
 Building contractors then extracted the cylinder from the building rubble and laid it level.

-After the summer of 1943 the cylinder went largely unnoticed.
+After the summer of 1943, the cylinder went largely unnoticed.
 A local witness, Norman Garner of 278 Great Homer Street, stated that he had seen people use the cylinder as a seat and children often played with it.
-About two weeks prior to the discovery of the body witnesses saw children rolling the cylinder across from some waste land in Great Homer Street to Claudia Street.
+About two weeks prior to the discovery of the body, witnesses saw children rolling the cylinder across from some waste land in Great Homer Street to Claudia Street.

 Description of the cylinder

 The cylinder had a length of 6 ft 9 in, a diameter of 19 in, and was made of gauge 9 steel 0.156 in thick.
 The metal cap to the closed end of the cylinder was bolted in place.
 The open end of the cylinder had been compressed, and almost crimped shut, by the bulldozer leaving an aperture of only 4 in.
-No traces of paint were found inside the cylinder and the opinion in 1945 was that it had been part of a ventilation shaft.
+No traces of paint were found inside the cylinder; further, the general opinion in 1945 was that it had been part of a ventilation shaft.

 Discovery of the body

-On 13 July 1945 three small boys were playing with the cylinder.
+On 13 July 1945, three small boys were playing with the cylinder.
 They were rolling it through the streets when one tried to see what was inside.
-At first they saw what appeared to be a shoe; however, on closer inspection it appeared to be part of a human skeleton.
+At first, they saw what appeared to be a shoe; however, on closer inspection it appeared to be part of a human skeleton.
 The police were called to the scene and they used an oxy-acetylene torch to cut the cylinder open.
 The contents were revealed to be a complete human skeleton accompanied by a number of items.
 The police removed the remains and took them to the mortuary.